dice-group/IGUANA/docs/usage/results.md

 	?executedQuery iprop:resultSize ?resultSize .
 }
 ```

-This will get you the QPS value, the no. of failed queries and the result size of the query.
+This will get you the QPS value, the number of failed queries and the result size of the query.

 Further on you can show the dataset and connection names.